Sunday, February 8, 2015

 Retired Ambassador and Current Professor of International Affairs - Delivers a Dynamic and Fun Lecture about the nature of the U.S. ambassadorships - at PIttsburgh's Squirrel Hill fancy and beautiful - temple - Beth Shalom.

 On Sunday morning - Feb.
-8 - 2015 - Professor Dennis Jett - who served for twenty eight years as a career diplomat for the U.S. - state department delivered an exciting, one hour lecture.
-He served as an ambassador to Peru and Mozambique as well as holding a position of a Deputy Chief of Mission in Malawi, Iberia, Argentina and Isreael while currently - he teaches at the Department of International Affairs at Pennsylvania State University.
+8 - 2015 - Professor Dennis Jett - who served for twenty-eight years as a career diplomat for the U.S. - state department delivered an exciting, one hour lecture.
+He served as an ambassador to Peru and Mozambique as well as holding a position of a Deputy Chief of Mission in Malawi, Iberia, Argentina and Israel while currently - he teaches at the Department of International Affairs at Pennsylvania State University.

 The audience at Pittsburgh's - Squirrel Hill - Beth Shalom temple - asked a lot of interesting questions - skillfully handled by Mr. Jett.